donal-omahony/qtumbook/en/part2/erc20-dapp.md

 It'd be nice to bind the UI and data, so they always change together. `mobx` provides the tool to do that, and it is almost indistinguishable from magic.

-Let's first see how we manually update UI without reactive programming, then we'll see how mobx automates that process.
+Let's first see how we manually update the UI without reactive programming, then we'll see how mobx automates that process.

 ## Manual UI Update